Ghilt/Listen/README.md

 ### Functions

 Functions are the bread and butter of the language.
 You cannot create your own, your programs are a sequence of the predefiend functions.
+All functions are a single character.

 Lets examine the following program which only holds regular functions:

     2-3+4*5a" apples"

-It has three functions and 4 number literals.
+It has 4 functions, 4 number literals and 1 string literal.
 It evaluates from left to right if all functions have the same precedence value.
 The precedence values of the functions above are what you would expect.
 Each function's precedence value is listed in the function list section.

 What happens when evaluating this program is that first the multiplication gets executed and the result is: `2-3+20a" apples"`.
 Which after the subtraction becomes `-1+20a" apples"`.
 After the addition is performed wer are left with the `a` function, which is the string append function.
 So the final result becomes a string `"19 apples"`.